patrick-junghenn/ML-Occupancy-Detection-App/README.md

 The application gives the user a variety of machine learning algorithms to choose from.
 Each algorithm includes the appropriate hyperparameters, which can be modified by the user.

+The folder "Demo-images" contains screenshots of the application and its features.

 ## Application
 This folder contains the codes needed to run the occupancy detection application.